60 BEST Things To Do In Ireland in 2023

 The 179 km long circular route takes you all the way out from Killarney to one of Kerry’s westernmost points at Portmagee.

-It’s become so popular largely because of the diverse array of scenic things to do you find along the way.
+It’s become so popular largely because of the diverse array of things to do along the way.

 Including popular sites near Killarney, such as Muckross Abbey and Torc Waterfall.